 Air travel is possible from Port-au-Prince to many of the provinces, which are called “Departments.”
 The islands of Ile-a-Vache, Ile de la Tortue, Petite and Grand Cayemite, Grosse Caye, and Ile de la Gonave are reachable by ferry or by small sailing and motorboats, although the islands in the south suffered significant damage in the August 14, 2021, earthquake.
 Only the Ile de la Gonave has an airstrip, though it is rarely used.

 In order to rent a car and drive in Haiti, visitors will need a valid driver’s license.
 Visitors may use their U.S. driver’s license if their stay does not exceed 90 days.
 For a stay of more than 90 days, it is required to apply for a Haitian driver’s license.
 When in Haiti, drive on the right-hand side of the road.
-The roads are often unmarked, with very few traffic lights, and the speed limit is often not posted, and when available are displayed in Km.
+The roads are often unmarked, with very few traffic lights, and the speed limit displayed in Km is often not posted and rarely enforced.
 Roads other than major thoroughfares are often unpaved.
 It is illegal to drink and drive in Haiti, and it is a legal requirement to wear a seat belt.

 The major car rental agencies located in Port-au-Prince include Hertz, Avis, Budget, Dollar, Thrifty, and Secom.
 Avis is the only major car rental company outside of the capital, with two locations in the North Department.
 Most car rental companies will request Driver’s license, Passport, Debit/Credit card.
 Despite 18 years old being the legal age, car agencies might reject applications due to older minimum age requirements, typically within 21 to 25 years.
-In March 2021, the government prohibited, for security enforcement reasons, the use of vehicles with tinted windows with the exception of official, diplomatic, and consular-tagged vehicles.
+Vehicle with tinted windows are allowed to circulate if they have a Police issued authorization.

 Though distances are short, travel, including in the Port-au-Prince area, is extremely slow.
 Traffic jams are a common occurrence, and drivers can be unpredictable.
 Haiti has eight national highways to faciliate travel to the cities outside of Port-au-Prince, but many are in bad condition.
 Due to poor drainage and construction, flooding is recurrent during the rainy season.
 Self-driving can be challenging for visitors not used to the mountainous terrain, and common GPS systems such as Google Maps lack driving time and traffic estimates, and do not take into account security conditions in various neighborhoods, including the many gang-controlled areas in Port-au-Prince.
 Privately operated taxicabs and other public transportation vehicles are not recommended for use.
 Visitors should be aware that ground transportation options such as Uber and Lyft are unavailable.
 Rental car companies have a wide variety of vehicles to offer, but it is advised to choose a car wisely.
 SUVs are best suited for rugged terrains and off-road activities.